ethz-asl/cad-percept/modules/localization/cpt_selective_icp_dyn/README.md

-# CPT Selective ICP
+# CPT Selective ICP Dyn:

 Package replacing ethzasl_icp_mapper by a selective ICP algorithm taking a reference map (mesh) and a list of references as input for better alignment.
+Odometry from a Realsense Tracking Camera is used as a prior for ICP.

 ## About